safoorsafdar/xeneta-operations-task/README.md

 High availability is a strict requirement from the customers.

 * How would you design the system?
+### Single Point of failure
+One of the foundations of high availability is eliminating single points of failure by achieving redundancy on all levels.
+A single point of failure is any component of the system which would cause the rest of the system to fail if that individual component failed.
+We can use 2N+1 model, which provides the same level of availability and redundancy as 2N with the addition of another component for improved protection.

+ ### Data Backup and recovery
+A high availablity system mush have sound data protection and DR plans.
+An absolute must is to have proper backups.
+Another critical thing is the ability to recover in case of a data loss quickly, corruption, or complete storage failure.

+### Failover with failure detection
+In a highly available, redundant IT infrastructure, the system needs to instantly redirect requests to a backup system in case of a failure.
+This is called failover.
+Early failure detections are essential for improving failover times and ensuring maximum systems availability.

+### Observability
+Observability is tooling or  techinal solution that allows teams to actively debug their system.
+Observability is based on exploring properties and patterns not defined in advance.
+Good observability can contain monitoring and logging of the system.

+### Chaos Engineering
+Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.

 * How would you set up monitoring to identify bottlenecks as the load grows?
+> The most common strategy for failure monitoring and detection on redundant systems is this top-to-bottom technique.
+Implementing the observability can help to track bottlenecks in the systems by collecting system logs into i.e. ELK stack and monitoring the system on all layeres such as application, database and infrasturcture.
 * How can those bottlenecks be addressed in the future?
+> Addressing bottleneck issues usually results in returning the system to operable performance levels; however, fixing bottleneck issues requires first identifying the underperforming component.
+Observability and Chaos engineering can help to identify some bottlenecks in advance.
+Bottleneck resolution would depends on issue itself.

 Provide a high-level diagram, along with a paragraphs describing the choices you've made and what factors do you need to take into consideration.